 The ship needed a major overhaul.
 There was also a big new transmitter to install at the same time.
 This all needed money and a new investor was required.
 Philip Solomon was the man.
-He paid £20,000 for
+He bought a chunk of

-a share of Planet Productions, Caroline's operating company.
-At the same time he effectively took control of Radio Caroline's programmes.
+Planet Productions, Radio Caroline's operating company, and effectively took control of the programmes.
 After battling Crawford, and winning, Ronan had now lost out to Solomon.

 Radio Caroline continued to be a successful venture and, especially after the hiring of Canadian radio whizz-kids Terry Bate and Allan Slaight, a profitable one too but in August 1967 the British government legislated to

 outlaw the pirates.
 All the other stations closed down.
 O'Rahilly was determined that Caroline would continue.
 As offshore radio was still legal in the Netherlands, he closed Caroline House in London and opened an office in Amsterdam.

 Caroline South was now serviced from Holland while the north ship was supplied from the Republic of Ireland.
 The two stations managed to continue broadcasting until March 1968 when the Wijsmuller company, who supplied and crewed the

 ships, impounded them for non-payment of bills.
 The ships were towed to Holland.
 Caroline had been silenced.

 Ronan O'Rahilly with two of Caroline's top DJs, Tony Blackburn (left) and Johnnie Walker (right), at the Radio Academy's Celebration of Sixties Offshore Radio in

 2007.
 Photo courtesy of Martin van der Ven.